 - Full user adoption depends on the level of customer support provided by the vendor during and after implementation.

-- Readily available support team, dedicated to manage company and user issues while employing industry best practices.
+- Readily available support team, dedicated to managing company and user issues while employing industry best practices.

-- Highest level of support available at no charge to your company.
+- The highest level of support available at no charge to your company.